FarPlanetSystems/lang_construct/README.md

 ## Usage

-- run lang_construct
-- create a plain text file, for example test.txt
-- write some code:
+- write a .txt file with some code:

 ```
 def "A be statement";